General principles

 In the action bar

 Actions are defined in ui/src/components/constants.ts.
-Add to ACTION_CATEGORIES an object with the name of your new step and its action label into the adequate category.
+Add to ACTION_CATEGORIES a relation between step name and action label into the adequate category.

 In columns contextual menus